 Other events and changes in circumstances may also require goodwill to be tested for impairment between annual measurement dates.
 During the first quarter of 2020, the volatility in Cohu's stock price, the global economic downturn and business interruptions associated with the COVID-19 pandemic led us to determine that there was a triggering event related to goodwill within all of our identified reporting units and our indefinite-lived intangible assets.
-We performed an interim assessment as of March 28, 2020 and determined that the fair values of our identified reporting units all exceeded their carrying values and we have concluded there were no impairment of goodwill within our reporting units.
-Anticipated delays in customer adoption of certain new products under development as a result of the COVID-19 pandemic, changes to future project roadmap and an increase in the discount rate used in the developing our interim fair value estimate resulted in a \$3.9 million impairment to IPR&D as the carrying value exceeded fair value.
-During the second quarter of 2020, we considered changes in market volatility, the improvement in Cohu's stock price and our actual and expected operating results as compared to the forecasts utilized during our first quarter test noting no events or conditions that suggested a triggering event had occurred.
+We performed an interim assessment as of March 28, 2020 and determined that the fair values of our identified reporting units all exceeded their carrying values and we concluded there was no impairment of goodwill within our reporting units.
+Anticipated delays in customer adoption of certain new products under development as a result of the COVID-19 pandemic, changes to future project roadmaps and an increase in the discount rate used in the developing our interim fair value estimate resulted in a \$3.9 million impairment to IPR&D as the carrying value exceeded fair value.
+During the third quarter of 2020, we became aware of additional delays in customer adoption of these new products under development to IPR&D. For the nine months ended September 26, 2020 total impairments recorded to IPR&D projects was \$11.2 million.
+We also considered changes in market volatility, the improvement in Cohu's stock price and our actual and expected operating results as compared to the forecasts utilized during our first quarter test noting no events or conditions that suggested a triggering event had occurred related to our goodwill as of September 26, 2020.

-The forecasts utilized in the interim impairment test were based on known facts and circumstances.
+The forecasts utilized in the interim impairment tests were based on known facts and circumstances.
 We evaluate and consider recent events and uncertain items, as well as related potential implications, as part of our annual and interim assessments and incorporate them into the analyses as appropriate.
 These facts and circumstances are subject to change and may not be the same as future analyses.
 In a future period, should we again determine that an interim goodwill and indefinite-lived intangible asset impairment review is required, we may be required to book additional impairment charges which could have a significant negative impact on our results of operations.

-Amortization expense related to intangible assets was approximately \$9.5 million in the second quarter of fiscal 2020 and \$19.1 million in the first six months of fiscal 2020.
-Amortization expense related to intangible assets was approximately \$10.0 million in the second quarter of fiscal 2019 and \$20.0 million in the first six months of fiscal 2019.
+Amortization expense related to intangible assets was approximately \$9.8 million in the third quarter of fiscal 2020 and \$28.8 million in the first nine months of fiscal 2020.
+Amortization expense related to intangible assets was approximately \$10.0 million in the third quarter of fiscal 2019 and \$30.0 million in the first nine months of fiscal 2019.